bluekitchen/btstack/doc/manual/docs/integration.md

     The data sources are modeled with Event objects and managed in a linked list.
     Then, the *WaitForMultipleObjects* is used to wait for the next Event to becomre ready or timer to expire.

+-   *btstack_run_loop_qt* is an integration for the Qt run loop.
+    The data sources on Windows systems use Event objects via Qt's QEventNotifier adapter, while a QSocketNotifier is used for Mac/Linux to handle file descriptors.
+    With these in place, the Windows/POSIX implemenations for HCI USB/H2 and HCI H4 can be used.

 ## Adapting BTstack for Multi-Threaded Environments {#sec:multithreadingIntegration}